-Here is an overview of how to cook chicken thighs in the air fryer.
+These air fryer chicken thighs are incredibly easy to make.
+Here’s an overview of the recipe steps.
 Find the full recipe with ingredient amounts and instructions below.

-- Air frying chicken thighs couldn’t be easier!
-To start, preheat the air fryer to 400° F for 5 minutes.
+- To start, preheat the air fryer to 400° F for 5 minutes.
 Pat the chicken thighs dry with paper towels and then rub them with olive oil.

 - You’ll first air fry the chicken skin side down and then flip it and cook on the other side until it is cooked through.
 If you are cooking skinless chicken thighs they do not need to be flipped during the cook time.

-How Long to Cook Chicken Thighs in the Air Fryer
+How Long to Cook Chicken Thighs in an Air Fryer

 - Air fry bone-in chicken thighs at 400° F for 12 minutes, then flip and cook for 7-12 more minutes.

 - Air fry boneless chicken thighs at 400° F for 11-15 minutes total.

 Air Fryer Chicken Thighs Recipe Tips

 - Arrange the chicken thighs in a single layer in the air fryer basket.
 You want the hot air to be able to circulate around the pieces so that the skin will crisp as it cooks.
 Cook the chicken in batches if needed.
 Want to cook more chicken at once?
 Try this Instant Pot Chicken Thighs recipe.